-A graph from Calculated Rick shows the boom in multifamily slowing down, thus making the single family residence construction a bigger part of starts going forward
+A graph from Calculated Rick shows the boom in multifamily slowing down, thus making the single-family residential construction a more significant part of starts going forward

-Both charts show a slow steady rise from the lows in this cycle, that are the lowest level post WWII.
+Both charts show a slow, steady rise from the lows in this cycle, which is the lowest level post-WWII.

-A longer look at starts and permits, separately, adjusting to population is depicted in this chart, again from Doug Short.
+A more extended look at starts and permits, separately, adjusting to population is depicted in this chart, again from Doug Short.

-Early in our economic expansion, in the 1980s and ’90s, we needed to build a lot homes to accommodate the growth in our prime age labor force.
+Early in our economic expansion, in the 1980s and ’90s, we needed to build a lot of homes to accommodate the growth in our prime-age labor force.
 This growth peaked in 2007.
-The prime age labor force is only now beginning to expand again.
+The prime-age labor force is only now beginning to expand again.

 From Calculated Risk

 So what happens next?